maylistran01/ppct_survival_paper/README.md

 - `1_leaspy_ready.ipynb`
 - `2_cohorts_baseline_obs.ipynb`
     - Computes baseline descriptive statistics for the ALS cohorts.
-    - Corresponds to Table 3 in the paper.
+    - Corresponds to Table 4 in the paper.
 - `3_predict_rmst_all.ipynb`
 - `4_PPCT_computation_all.ipynb`
     - Implements the prediction-powered inference procedure using RMST pseudo-values.
-    - Corresponds to Table 4 in the paper.
+    - Corresponds to Table 5 in the paper.
 - `5_estimators_comparison.ipynb`
     - Compares standard estimators with prediction-powered estimators in terms of efficiency and variance reduction.
-    - Corresponds to Table 5 in the paper.
+    - Corresponds to Table 6 in the paper.